mkonicek/coding-time/content/blog/what-is-a-test-plan/index.md

 ![Upload UI](./imgur_upload.png)

-They you drag a .png file into the browser and see the file was uploaded and displayed.
+Then you drag a .png file into the browser and see the file was uploaded and displayed.
 Great, your code works!

 Now you send a pull request so team members can review your code.
 You explain two things: